-- The club must fill out the Student Organization Web Page Registration Form.
-These are located in the Student Activities Office. - b.
+- b.
 The club must turn in a link to their web page or a disk with web page information. - c.
-The club must obtain approval from the club advisor, Student Activities Director, Dean of Student Services, and the Student Life committee before linking to the Student Activities web page. - d.
+The club must obtain approval from the club advisor, Student Activities Director, Vice President of Student Services, and the Student Life committee before linking to the Student Activities web page. - d.
 In the event that inappropriate information is displayed or linked to the web page, the organization will lose all web page privileges until such information is corrected. - e.
 If no action is taken within 5 days, the club will lose web page privileges for one semester, effective immediately. - f.
 To reinstate web page privileges the club must have a written appeal supported by the advisor.
 This appeal will be turned into the Student Activities Director.
-The Director, Dean of Student Services, and the Student Life Committee will have 30 days to decide whether to reinstate privileges. - g.
+The Director, Vice President of Student Services, and the Student Life Committee will have 30 days to decide whether to reinstate privileges. - g.
 The person responsible for the web page will be responsible for adhering to all College computer policies and guidelines, copyright laws, and ethics as stated in the Victoria College Student Handbook, Part III, Section 9.